AccelerateWithOptane/lab/.github/ISSUE_TEMPLATE.md

-If you are interested in filing a request for access to the Accelerate With Optane performance  test and analysis infrastructure, please fill out the details below, or contact Avi Deitcher at avi@packet.net with questions.
+If you are interested in filing a request for access to the Accelerate With Optane performance test and analysis Community Lab, please fill out the details below, or contact Avi Deitcher at avi@packet.net with questions.

 If you are just making a comment, ignore/delete those fields and file your issue.